Skip to content

 Look at table with administrative units.

-select * from nuts;
+select * from nuts limit 10;

 select count(*) from nuts where levl_code = 3;

-Write down feature counts based on LEVL_CODE:
+Write down feature counts based on level code:

 select "level 0" lvl, count(*) from nuts where levl_code = 0

-UNION all
+union all

 select "level 1" lvl, count(*) from nuts where levl_code = 1

-UNION all
+union all

 select "level 2" lvl, count(*) from nuts where levl_code = 2

-UNION all
+union all

 select "level 3" lvl, count(*) from nuts where levl_code = 3;